Adhi1904/Adhi1904/README.md

 </h1>
 <div>
  <h3>
-  A Machine learning Enthusiast dabbling with full stack devlopment.
+  A Machine learning enthusiast dabbling with full stack devlopment.
 Passioate about technology and the business administration of the company
   </h3>
   </div>
 <div align="center">